surajRathi/positioning_system/positioning/README.md

 picoscope.py, dummy_picoscope.py :=
-    Export class `Picoscope` which is a context manager providing the `stream` funciton to recieve data as a tuple of numpy arrays.
+    Export class `Picoscope` which is a context manager providing the `stream` function to receive data as a tuple of numpy arrays.
-    It currently provides readings in very very large batches
+    It currently provides readings in very large batches
     TODO: Refactor

 async_picoscope.py :=